perxpective/Cybersecurity-Therapy/EHD/Practical/EHD Practical 7 - Intrusion Detection Systems.md

 sudo tripwire --check
 ```

-- Report will be generated and stored in `/var/lib/tripwirte`
+- Report will be generated and stored in `/var/lib/tripwire/report`
+- Change directory to /